mendhak/Kindle-Time-and-Weather/README.md

 # Kindle Time and Weather

-Similar to [Kindle Weather Display](http://www.mpetroff.net/archives/2012/09/14/kindle-weather-display/), but with time and Docker.
+Something you can do with an old Kindle - shows time and weather.

 ![](screenshot.png)

+Similar to the [original weather display](http://www.mpetroff.net/archives/2012/09/14/kindle-weather-display/), but with time and a Docker container.

 ## Server side